 Here are the requirements that must be met to meet with an Intelligent Speaker to have attributed transcription work successfully:

-3. Transcription needs to be supported for the meeting.
-(We did that in the user voice policy, but it’s the meeting organizers policy – not yours – that determines if transcription is allowed)
+- Transcription needs to be supported for the meeting.
+(We did that in the meeting policy, but it’s the meeting organizers policy – not yours – that determines if transcription is allowed)

 At this point, you should see a transcription with your name instead of something generic as seen at the very beginning of this white paper (Figure 1: Donuts are delicious).